richfremgen/Statistical-Computation-Python-Project/README.md

-# Statistical-Computation-Python-Project
+# Statistical-Computation-Python-Project:
 International Soccer Game Analysis in Python

-## Guidelines
+## Guidelines:

 You may form a team of between 1 - 6 students to complete the project.
 The primary goal of the project is to do something interesting using something related to the course.
-This is purposefully open ended to give you the opportunity to work on something you are interested in and to produce work that you could potentially show to a prospective employer or use as part of your graduation portfolio.
+This is purposefully open-ended to give you the opportunity to work on something you are interested in and to produce work that you could potentially show to a prospective employer or use as part of your graduation portfolio.

 Some examples of possible topics: